 Even if the chickens live most of the time in a static coop, having a small, movable one can be really helpful.
 You can also customize a portable chicken coop to fit directly over your raised beds.

 So, you have your raised bed garden set up, now what goes around and in it?

 Water for Raised Bed Gardens

 The most efficient watering systems are drip irrigation set ups, if you can afford them.
-You can have a professional install a system, but here's a read this article.
+You can have a professional install a system, but here’s a DIY way to install your own.
 You can deep water with drip irrigation systems, which is something you have a harder time doing with sprinklers.

 Overhead watering with sprinklers can encourage airborne diseases.
 Another problem is that, especially in dry climates like mine, a good portion of the water vaporizes into the atmosphere before it even touches the plants.
 This can get expensive and is wasteful, whatever your source for water.

 I suggest learning all you can about various methods before you spend money and time developing a water delivery system.

 The more permaculture principles you apply in your garden, whether in-ground or container, the less you will need to water.
 If you’re new to the word permaculture, please read this article entitled What is Permaculture?